lamttu/hippocampus/Sumologic.md

 This regex extract anything with a pattern of 4 numbers (with 1-3 number letters ex: 1.123.0.456) separated by `.` into a field called `ip_address`

 `_sourceCategory=prod/travel/checkout | parse regex "(?<ip_address>\d{1,3}\.\d{1,3}\.\d{1,3}\.\d{1,3})"`

+#### UI

+Highlight the whole part you want to parse, click Parse Text

 ### Count by